 Unfortunately, lenders usually have the right to repossess your vehicle after any late payment (including the very first one).
-So if you are expecting repossession, it is a good idea to always read the fine print in your credit contract which outlines the lender’s right to repossess your car and what you can be charged for the repossession.
-The loan contract must disclose the lender’s repossession policy including when they can repossess and what your consumer rights are if repossession occurs.
-For example, if the a breach of the peace occurs when the vehicle is being seized the repo may be invalid, maybe even saving your vehicle!
-If you are suffering through a repo you may want to consult a consumer protection attorney to evaluate whether a violation of your basic consumer rights occurred and whether you are entitled to receive money.
+So if you are expecting repossession, it is a good idea to always read the fine print in your credit contract which outlines the car repossession process and the lender’s right to repossess your car and what you can be charged.
+Car repossession laws mandate the loan contract disclose the lender’s repossession policy including when they can repossess and what your consumer rights are if repossession occurs.
+For example, breaching the peace can violate auto repossession laws and if that occurs when the vehicle is being seized the repo may be invalid, maybe even saving it!
+If you are suffering through a repo you may want to consult a consumer protection attorney to evaluate whether your rights under repo laws and other must know consumer statutes occurred and whether you are entitled to receive money.
 Representation may be inexpensive or even no cost and could help save your vehicle or get it back.

 Auto Repossession Process